Abhinav-26/Machine-Learning-Minor-Projects/README.md

 # Machine-Learning-Minor-Projects
 In this repository you can get some minor projects in the Machine Learning domain to learn and practise and increase your Skills. we will be sharing my own small projects which we did during learning ML and understanding the concepts of different algorithms and implementing it.

+## Classification & Regression

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Co2%20Emission%20Prediction">1.
 Co2 Emission Prediction</a><br>
 In this directory you can see a basic machine learning model on Carbondioxide Emission Prediction whihc has been created by using Linear Regression concept.<br><br>

+<a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Drug%20Prescribtion%20Using%20DecisionTree">3.
+Drug Prescribtion using Decision Tree</a><br>
+In this directory we have created a model for predicting the drug which needs to be given to patients having the same disease as per the previous experience and the model created have a 100% accuracy, tested on the 30 of the dataset which was not given for training.<br><br>

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/K-Nearest%20Neighbors">2.
 K-Nearest Neighbors</a><br>
 In this directory a basic machine learning model is being created for classifying the class of the new coustomers among 1- Basic Service, 2- E-Service, 3- Plus Service, 4-Total Service.<br><br>

-<a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Drug%20Prescribtion%20Using%20DecisionTree">3.
-Drug Prescribtion using Decision Tree</a><br>
-In this directory we have created a model for predicting the drug which needs to be given to patients having the same disease as per the previous experience and the model created have a 100% accuracy, tested on the 30 of the dataset which was not given for training.<br><br>

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/SVM%20Cancer%20Prediction">4.
 SVM Cancer Prediction</a><br>
 In this directory we have created a model using SVM algorithm.
 The dataset used for creating the model is a record of cell samples of the patients.
 The dataset consists of 699 records and we got accuracy around 95% with accuracy_score and f1 score.<br><br>